kchousos/BSc-Thesis/chapters/overhaul.md

 Overview of OverHAuL's automatic harnessing process.
 :::

-As detailed in @sec-differences, OverHAuL does not expect and depend on the existence of client code or unit tests [@utopia; @fudge; @fuzzgen] *nor* does it require any preexisting fuzzing harnesses [@oss-fuzz-gen] or any documentation present [@sun2024].
-Also importantly, OverHAuL is decoupled from other fuzzing projects, thus lowering the barrier to entry for new projects [@oss-fuzz-gen; @oss-fuzz].
-Lastly, the user isn't mandated to manually specify the function which the harness-to-be-generated must fuzz.
-Instead, OverHAuL's agents examine and assess the provided codebase, choosing after evaluation the most optimal target function.

 OverHAuL utilizes autonomous ReAct agents which inspect and analyze the project's source code.
 The latter is stored and interacted with as a set of text embeddings [@mikolov2013], kept in a vector store.
 Both approaches are, to the best of our knowledge, novel in the field of automatic fuzzing harnesses generation.
 OverHAuL also implements an evaluation component that assesses in real-time all generated harnesses, making the results tenable, reproducible and well-founded.
 Ideally, this methodology provides a comprehensive and systematic framework for identifying previously unknown software vulnerabilities in projects that have not yet been fuzz tested.

+As detailed in @sec-differences, OverHAuL does not expect and depend on the existence of client code or unit tests [@utopia; @fudge; @fuzzgen] *nor* does it require any preexisting fuzzing harnesses [@oss-fuzz-gen] or any documentation present [@sun2024].
+Also importantly, OverHAuL is decoupled from other fuzzing projects, thus lowering the barrier to entry for new projects [@oss-fuzz-gen; @oss-fuzz].
+Lastly, the user isn't mandated to manually specify the function which the harness-to-be-generated must fuzz.
+Instead, OverHAuL's agents examine and assess the provided codebase, choosing after evaluation the most optimal target function.

 Finally, OverHAuL excels in its user-friendliness, as it constitutes a simple and easily-installable Python package with minimal external dependencies---only real dependency being Clang, a prevalent compiler available across all primary operating systems.
-This contrasts most other comparable systems, which are typically characterized by their limited documentation, lack of extensive testing, and a focus primarily on experimental functionality.
-For instance, both fuzz-introspector and OSS-Fuzz-Gen are specifically designed for integration with the OSS-Fuzz platform [@fuzz-introspector; @oss-fuzz-gen; @oss-fuzz].
-When utilized outside this environment, they require users to operate directly from the project's root directory and interact with the tools primarily through unrefined Python scripts, thereby limiting their accessibility and ease of use.
+This contrasts most other comparable systems, which are typically characterized by their limited documentation, lack of extensive testing, and a focus primarily on experimental functionality.^[For instance, both fuzz-introspector and OSS-Fuzz-Gen are integrated by design to the OSS-Fuzz platform [@fuzz-introspector; @oss-fuzz-gen; @oss-fuzz].
+When utilized outside this environment, they require users to operate directly from the project's root directory and interact with the tools primarily through unrefined Python scripts, thereby limiting their accessibility and ease of use.]

 ## Installation and Usage {#sec-install}

 The source code of OverHAuL is available in <https://github.com/kchousos/OverHAuL>.
-OverHAuL can be installed by cloning the git repository locally, creating and enabling a Python3.10 virtual environment [@venv] and installing it inside the environment using Python's PIP package installer [@pip], like in @lst-install.
+OverHAuL can be installed by cloning the git repository locally, creating and enabling a Python3.10 virtual environment [@venv] (optional, but recommended) and installing it inside the environment using Python's PIP package installer [@pip], like in @lst-install.

 ::: {#lst-install fig-scap='OverHAuL installation'}
 ``` text